galaxyproject/galaxy-hub/src/main/index.md

 ---
 autotoc: true
+title: Galaxy Main public site
 ---
-# Galaxy Main public site

 The main Galaxy site at http://usegalaxy.org is an installation of the Galaxy software combined with many common tools and data; this site has been available since 2007 for anyone to analyze their data free of charge.
 The site provides substantial CPU and disk space, making it possible to analyze large datasets.
 The site supports thousands of users and hundreds of thousands of jobs per month (see [Project Statistics](/src/galaxy-project/statistics)).
 It is sustained by [TACC](https://www.tacc.utexas.edu/) hardware using allocation generously provided by the [CyVerse](http://www.cyverse.org/) project.